 Here’s a look at the US Open Tennis Tournament.
 It is held annually at the USTA Billie Jean King National Tennis Center in Flushing, New York.
 It is the only Grand Slam tennis championship held in North America.

 August 29-September 11, 2022 - The US Open Tennis Tournament takes place.
 Iga Swiatek defeates Ons Jabeur and 19-year-old Carlos Alcaraz defeats Casper Ruud, becoming the youngest world No. 1 in the history of the ATP rankings.

 Matches are in five categories: men’s singles and doubles, women’s singles and doubles, and mixed doubles.

 Since 1978, the matches have been played on a hard-court surface covered with “DecoTurf” artificial grass.

-Timeline: 1881 - Begins as a singles men’s tournament, for entertainment purposes only.
-The United States Championship is held at The Casino in Newport, Rhode Island.
-Richard D. Sears is the first champion.
+1881 - Begins as a men’s tournament open only to members of the US National Lawn Tennis Association.
+The competition is held at the Newport Casino in Rhode Island.
+Richard Sears is the first champion.

 1887 - Ellen Hansel is the first female singles winner.